ten-protocol/ten-test/admin/README.md

-Admin controls on Obscuro Testnet
+Admin controls on Ten Testnet
 =================================
-This directory contains utilities to perform admin operations on Obscuro testnet.
+This directory contains utilities to perform admin operations on Ten testnet.
 Currently, this is to;

 - reset all persisted nonce db entries for test users (`persistence_reset`)
 - print user balances on L2 (`print_balances`)